taraqfarhan/focus/README.md

   # Add YouTube to the website blocklist
   focus add-site "youtube.com"

-  # Add Discord to the app blocklist
+  # Add Google Chrome to the app blocklist
-  focus add "Discord"
+  focus add "Google Chrome"

   # Start a focus session for 45 minutes
   # Note: sudo is required if you have websites in your blocklist